Sexually Transmitted Infections

 How will I know if the treatment has worked?

 Modern treatments are very effective at clearing infections.
+For certain infections a repeat test to make sure the infection has cleared is recommended and staff will make arrangements for this.
 If you have been treated for chlamydia, we recommend a further test in three months’ time.
 If your symptoms haven’t settled or you are worried you may have picked up another infection then please see either your GP or come to either the Orchard Centre or Choices clinics for a check up.

 I’ve been told by a partner that they have an STI?

 If a partner has told you they have an STI then you may have picked this up and be infected and at risk of passing it to others.
 You may not have any symptoms but it is still advisable to be tested.
-We offer treatment to anyone who may have been in contact with chlamydia.
+We offer treatment to anyone who may have been in contact with Chlamydia and treatments for Gonorrhoea and Syphilis contacts can be obtained from the Orchard Centre.

 How can I stop this spreading to others?